-Vaughan was installed in the summer of 2020.
-It is a NEC system consisting of 152 nodes with two 32-core AMD Epyc 7452 Rome generation CPUs connected through a HDR100 InfiniBand network.
+The Vaughan cluster was installed in the summer of 2020.
+It is a NEC system consisting of 152 compute nodes with dual 32-core AMD Epyc 7452 Rome generation CPUs connected through a HDR100 InfiniBand network.
 All nodes have 256 GB RAM.
 The nodes do not have a sizeable local disk.

 Access is available for faculty, students (master’s projects under faculty supervision), and researchers of the AUHA.
 The cluster is integrated in the VSC network and runs to a large extent the standard VSC software setup.
-With Vaughan we do switch away from the Torque/Moab combo to Slurm Workload Manager and we use native Slurm job scripts.
-Users are required to take the “transition to Vaughan and Slurm” course when the setup of Vaughan is ready.
-Vaughan is also available to all VSC-users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.
+It is also available to all VSC users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.

 Jobs can have a maximal execution wall time of 3 days (72 hours).
 Vaughan should only be used if you have large enough parallel jobs to or can otherwise sufficiently fill up all cores of a compute node.
-Other work should be done on Leibniz.
+Other jobs should be use Leibniz or the older Hopper nodes.

 152 compute nodes